gkushang/CodeceptJS/docs/shadow.md

 ### Option 1: Use the [query-selector-shadow-dom](https://github.com/Georgegriff/query-selector-shadow-dom) plugin

-CodeceptJS provides an option to apply the `customLocatorStrategy` to locate the Shadow Doms at ease.
+CodeceptJS provides an option to apply the `customLocatorStrategies` to locate the Shadow Doms at ease.
 The query-selector-shadow-dom plugin pierce Shadow DOM roots without knowing the path through nested shadow roots.
-To use the plugin, define the `customLocatorStrategy` as shown below, and use the `custom` type locators in the tests,
+To use the plugin, define the `customLocatorStrategies` as shown below, and use the name of your strategy  e.g. `custom` in the tests,

 ```js
 // in codecept.conf.js